Best practices for coordinating scheduled and event-triggered tasks

 60%

-The target tracking rule automatically adjusts the number of instances between the group's minimum and maximum instance counts based on CPU utilization.
-Because the scheduled task sets the minimum instance count to 50, the number of instances will not drop below 50, even if the CPU utilization is low.
+The target tracking rule automatically adjusts the number of instances between the scaling group's minimum and maximum number of instances based on CPU utilization.
+Because the scheduled task sets the minimum number of instances to 50, the instance count will not drop below 50 even when CPU utilization is low.

 Time